Looking for the best gyms in Hong Kong?

 Kayla’s program will start slowly and gradually build up over time.
 You will get stronger and fitter each week as the workouts become more intense.

 Never been able to do a push-up?
 Follow this program, and you can expect to be pumping out push-ups in no-time.

-Somehow, the fact that workouts get gradually more challenging means that you will see improvements in your fitness levels, without actually experiencing any real mental-stress.
+Somehow, the fact that workouts get gradually more challenging means that you will see improvements in your fitness levels without experiencing any real mental stress.

 Kayla’s program involves 28-minute work-outs.
 Each time you do one of her workouts, you will work-out for four lots of 7 minute-intervals.
 You will have a short break in between each set.

 This option is best for people who find it challenging to commit to specific group lesson times and instead prefer the flexibility of working out whenever it suits them best.

 Best of all, there are plenty of no-equipment workouts, so if convenience is key, this is sure to be a great option.